 I regard the pro-life cause as the most important social issue in the United States.
 It is not akin to other social issues.
 It is also frightening and extremely discouraging when people think that they can dismiss the pro-life cause and affirm abortion just by reciting their favorite one-liner.
 Does it never occur to them, just for a second, that all of the rhetoric and talking points could be affirming the slaughter of actual human beings?
 Is this something that can really be dismissed by pointing out my gender?
 Can you wave a dismissive hand, saying, “You’re not pro-life, you’re anti-woman” thinking that providing a new label will change the facts?

-I am pro-life, and therefore I cannot be a liberal, because this is more than a social issue.
+I am pro-life because this is more than a social issue.
 Not only does it involve the slaying of what the science of embryology reveals to be biological human beings, but it also fundamentally changes our view of humanity.
 Not only am I pro-life, but I am also a Christian, which means that I have a very high view of the intrinsic worth of human beings.

 What Are We, Really?